learnk8s/learnk8s.io/src/advancedKubectl/content.md

 POST /apis/apps/v1/namespaces/{namespace}/replicasets
 ~~~

 > You can find the API endpoints of all Kubernetes operations in the [API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13) (including the [above endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps)).
-Note that to make a request, you need to prepend the base URL of the API server to the endpoint paths that are listed in the API reference.
+To make an actual request to an endpoint, you need to prepend the URL of the API server to the endpoint paths that are listed in the API reference.

-Consequently, what the above kubectl command actually does, is an HTTP POST request to the above API endpoint.
+Consequently, when you execute the above command, kubectl makes an HTTP POST request to the above API endpoint.
 The ReplicaSet definition (that you provided in the `replicaset.yaml` file) is passed in the body of the request.

-This is how *all* kubectl command (that interact with Kubernetes) are implemented.
-They simply make appropriate HTTP requests to the endopints of the Kubernetes API.
+This is how kubectl works for *all* commands that interact with the Kubernetes cluter.
+In all these cases, kubectl simply makes HTTP requests to the appropriate Kubernetes API endpoints.

 > Note that it's totally possible to control Kubernetes with a tool like `curl` by manually issuing HTTP requests to the Kubernetes API.
 Kubectl just makes it easier for you to use the Kubernetes API.

-These are the basics of what kubectl is.
+These are the basics of what kubectl is and how it works.
 But there is much more about the Kubernetes API that every kubectl user should know.
 To this end, let's briefly dive into the Kubernetes internals.

 ### Kubernetes internals

 Kubernetes consists of a set of independent components that run as separate processes on the nodes of a cluster.
-Each component has a very specific function, and some components run on the master nodes and others on the worker nodes.
+Some components run on the master nodes and others run on the worker nodes, and each component has a very specific function.

 The most important components on the master nodes are:

-- **Storage backend:** stores resource definitions (usually [etcd](https://coreos.com/etcd/))
+- **Storage backend:** stores resource definitions (usually [etcd](https://coreos.com/etcd/) is used)
 - **API server:** provides Kubernetes API and manages storage backend
 - **Controller manager:** ensures resource statuses match specifications
 - **Scheduler:** schedules Pods to worker nodes